Long story short

 Continuous feedback & metrics

-Collected insights via support, AMs, and in-product analytics to spot user pain points early.
+I pulled signals from support, account managers, and in-product analytics to catch pain points early.

 User research & testing